grz0zrg/fsynth/documentation/mk/docs/tools.md

 The OSC relay need [NodeJS](https://nodejs.org/en/) and [NPM](https://www.npmjs.com) and can be found [here](https://github.com/grz0zrg/fsynth/tree/master/osc_relay)

+The OSC relay can also be found on the homepage as a binary for Windows and Linux.

 To use the OSC relay once NodeJS and NPM is installed, type `cd osc_relay & npm install & node osc_relay` in a terminal at the OSC relay root level directory

 ## FFS: Audio server files manager